THE WEEKLY OUTLOOK — DEVOTED TO HOME & OUTING LIFE, LITERATURE, ART, MUSIC & THE DRAMA (Volume 1 Number 7 —August 22, 1896)

 Mrs. John Weaver celebrated her ninetieth birthday last Sunday.
 Both she and her husband are hale and hearty and celebrated their golden wedding eight years ago.
 It hardly need be said the occasion was one of great happiness.

-We hope Julia Ann Weaver enjoyed reading this little socialette, because when she died in March 1898 no obituary was printed in the Davenport Daily Times or the Democrat.
+We hope Julia Ann Weaver enjoyed reading this little socialette.
+When she died on March 1, 1899 she was 92 years old and the second to the last person in the United States whose father was in the Revolutionary War.
 From her Oakdale Cemetery record we learn she was born in Drummondtown, Virginia and died several years before her husband, John.

 RIP, Mrs. Weaver.